 Then you reach out to that person and gather information about that pain and the successive treatment process.
 Had the person been successfully treated; you would want the contact information of the doctor who treated the friend of yours.
 If their experience is positive and encouraging, you end up visiting the doctor.
 This is how referrals work.

 The process of hiring people for doing design jobs has the same operating procedure.
 Many people don’t work with design people often.
 Usually, the contact book of such people has more listings of doctors other than the listings of design people or design studio teams.

 This is why, in such cases, they rely on people who they knew about, who had prior dealings with design people.
 It’s because they trust the people they know more than the listings on Yelp by a stranger or some unknown person replying to their R.F.P.

 Let’s say that you are a client who needs to get a job done and you are caught up choosing between two design teams.
-Always, you would end up choosing the design team with the referral or (in some case where there is the presence of multiple referrals) you choose the referral given by the source you trust the most.
+Always, you would end up choosing the design team with the referral or (in some case where there is a presence of multiple referrals) you choose the referral given by the source you trust the most.

 And F.Y.I the vetting process is both ways.
 A well established and socially popular client is more likely to pay up that an unpopular or unheard of the client.

 How To – To Get Referrals

 Most referrals come from friends or colleagues or form colleagues’ friends.
 In all cases, your reputation counts.

 “You Reputation is divided into two balancing factors.
 Your ability to be pleasant to work with and the quality of your work.”